cserakib/Customer-Management-System/README.md

 # Customer-Management-System
 This is a customer management system.
-This project.
 This Project use can any type of Shop and Trader.
-This project not a big scale project but I try to some functionality this software like a customer can order any product by this software and customer can check status.
+The project not a big scale project but I try to some functionality this software like a customer can order any product by this software and customer can check status.
 Admin can easily manage the customer update and status
 #Complete Customer Management System

 ![cus](https://user-images.githubusercontent.com/20586080/88442914-08d6b280-ce38-11ea-8096-64aac550db51.PNG)